Seaton Rural

 Rural Crime & Engagement Rural crime is an issue for large areas of the country, but it tends to go unreported.
 It can impact on insurance premiums, food prices, the environment, and can damage local communities.
 The Seaton Neighbourhood Team are conducting a visible presence in the rural community to offer reassurance and crime prevention.
 The aim is to improve connectivity with the rural communities and provide education to users of our beautiful countryside.
 This includes attending rural events to gain knowledge about the issues effecting the rural communities and to offer the crime prevention advice.
 Included within this we will be targeting Road Safety throughout our rural areas in attempt to reduce collisions.

 Officers have persisted with their high visibility patrols in crime hotspot areas.
 Our PCSO's have also been out to discuss live stock worrying as we see an increase of reports this time of year onwards.
 Our PCSO's also allocated public information signs about live stock worrying and dog owners responsibilities in the community.
-The new Livestock-worrying legislation is due to come into effect from the 18th of March 2026.
+The new Livestock-worrying legislation has now come into effect.
 This updates and strengthens the 1953 law on dogs worrying livestock giving Police wider powers.

 What members in Seaton Rural are saying are the issues in the area: